 When 37% of the questions on the HCAHPS survey deal with communication, it’s important to keep talking to the anxious and uncomfortable.

 To improve HCAHPS scores, consultants recommend measures to improve communicative consistency and depth:

-Improved rounding procedures that reduce call buttons usage help the provider network in a certain unit or ward.
+Improved rounding procedures that reduce call button usage help the provider network in a certain unit or ward.
 The overall responsiveness of hospital staff climbs when minor or routine needs remain minor.
 A regular bathroom visit shouldn’t be classified as emergent.
 Situations should be categorized by urgency.
 Hospital systems should then be sensitive to degrees of urgency.
 Proactive rounding with firm yet empathetic dialogue upholds classifications of urgency.
-It can help with the HCAHPS measure of quietness of hospital environment too.
+It can help with the HCAHPS measure of the quietness of the hospital environment too.

 An example of a blended tactic that can impact HCAHPS scores is when physicians and nurses round together.
 It helps even more to have a standardized conversation protocol guiding conversations.
 It improved scores overall, but communication with doctors improved more.

-Of course, if improving provider availability were easy, it wouldn’t be such a notorious problem.
+Of course, if improving provider availability was easy, it wouldn’t be such a notorious problem.
 Hospitals can’t just crank up a dial on the number of nurses or physicians.
 Many factors complicate efforts to lower the provider-to-patient ratio.

 So what other options get patients to recommend the hospital and improve HCAHPS scores?

 Communication Skills to Improve Assessment of Healthcare Providers